Bon Voyage: Road teams win 1st 5 Series games for 3rd time

 But the World Series has been a bon voyage of late.
 Including Boston’s victories at Dodger Stadium in Games 4 and 5 last year, visiting teams have won seven straight World Series games for the first time.

-Washington first baseman Ryan Zimmerman doesn’t get carried away over the trend.
+Washington first baseman Ryan Zimmerman doesn’t think too much of the trend.

 Washington and Houston looked like two different teams after the change of ballparks.
 The Astros stranded 20 at home and were 3 for 17 with runners in scoring position, then went 7 for 21 with RISP in D.C.